akanshav841/Akansha/README.md

 ---

 ### 🔭 I’m currently working on:
-- **ChatApp**
+- *ChatApp*

-### 🎖️I’m Seeking to ensure a challenging position in the world of technology enhancing my technical and analytical abilities.
+### 🎖️ I’m Seeking to ensure a challenging position in the world of technology enhancing my technical and analytical abilities.

 ### 🌱 I’m currently learning:
 - Data Structures & Algorithms